choquitofrito/Int3-WAD-POO/Notes/Programmation orientée objet - théorie et exercices.md

 public methods that any object with interface Y has".

 On the other hand, an Abstract Class is like a partially built class.
 It is much like a document with blanks to fill in.
 It might be using
-English, but that isn\'t as important as the fact that some of the document is already written.
+English, but that isn't as important as the fact that some of the document is already written.

 An abstract class is the foundation for another object.
 When a class